Fitz798/fitz798.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 👤 Biographies
 &nbsp;&nbsp;&nbsp;&nbsp; Zian Chen was born in Anhui Province, China, in 2001.
-During the years 2019 to 2023, he was pursuing a Bachelor's Degree in Engineering for the fields of **Electronics and Information Engineering (<a href="/files/certificates/Certificate_of_ETP.pdf">English-taught Program, ETP<a>)** at the School of Electronics and Information, Northwestern Polytechnical University (NPU).
+During the years 2019 to 2023, he was pursuing a Bachelor's Degree in Engineering for the fields of **Electronics and Information Engineering (<a href="/files/certificates/Certificate_of_ETP.pdf">English-taught Program, ETP</a>)** at the School of Electronics and Information, Northwestern Polytechnical University (NPU).
 <br>
 &nbsp;&nbsp;&nbsp;&nbsp; Since 2023, he has been recommended for admission (without entrance examination) to the School of Electronics and Information, NPU, to pursue an MPhil's Degree in Engineering for the fields of **Information and Communication Engineering**.
 <br>